stakater/developer-handbook/iam/README.md

 4. **Switching to symmetric signing keys:**
 RSA is not required for JWT signing, and Spring Security does provide symmetric token signing as well; which does solve some problems, which make development harder.
 But this is insecure, since an attacker just needs to get into one single microservice to be able to generate its own JWT tokens.

+The biggest complaint about OAuth in general comes from Security people.
+It’s regarding the Bearer tokens and that they can be passed just like session cookies.
+You can pass it around and you’re good to go, it’s not cryptographically bound to the user.
+Using JWTs helps because they can’t be tampered with.
+However, in the end, a JWT is just a string of characters so they can easily be copied and used in an Authorization header.

 ## 6. Authorization per Microservice